How VdoCipher helps combat video piracy issues and unauthorised downloads

 Back in 2015, Vibhav Sinha and Siddhant Jain were studying engineering at IIT-Delhi at a time when online video piracy was rampant.
 Vibhav, at that time, was working as a freelancer on a cloud project while undertaking a course on video encryption.
 Triggered the idea of combining these two led to the birth of VdoCipher.

-“We have released a beta-secured player and wanted to test it out in the market, before going for the full product.
+“We released a secure player in the beta stage and wanted to test it out in the market, before going for the full product.
 We also wanted to check whether India has the kind of market we were looking for in our startup.
-So, finally, we got hold of two major clients who confirmed that they have piracy issues and were seeking effective solutions.
-Thus, we thought that the time is here to release our whole product, post which we got our first few customers.
-So, by the time we graduated, we were already working for half a dozen customers,” said Siddhant.
+So, finally, we got hold of two major clients who confirmed that they were in need of security for videos.
+Thus, we thought that the time is here to build and release our whole product, post which we got our first few customers.
+So, by the time we graduated, we were already working with half a dozen paid customers,” said Siddhant.

-The value proposition of VdoCipher for its security features makes the company stronger than competitors, according to Siddhant.
+The value proposition of VdoCipher for its security features makes the company stronger than its competitors, according to Siddhant.
 “The primary challenge is to prevent illegal video downloads.
-Our own DRM encryption technology expands to digital rights management, and we have implemented this for the prevention of video download.
-Platforms like Hotstar and Netflix also implement the same kind of technology for securing content.
-Thus, we take pride in claiming that our security solutions are Hollywood-graded, as even the largest Hollywood studios depend on similar technologies for securing videos,” he explained.
+Our multi-DRM encryption technology expands to all major devices and browsers - Desktop, Android, iOS, Chrome, Firefox, Edge, Safari, and Mobile Apps.
+Platforms like Hotstar and Netflix also are using the same protocols for securing content.
+Thus, we take pride in claiming that our security solutions are Hollywood-grade and in fact, our security has been already used to stream Hollywood and Indian movies. ” he explained.

 VdoCipher also provides screen-capture block security for mobile applications, and for certain browsers, it can successfully block screen capture.
 “We have viewer-specific watermarking.
 For instance, if a customer is watching a video being hosted by us, then the customer can use their details like a user id or number and overlay it as a watermark.
 The solution discourages the idea of any kind of screen or camera capture,” added Siddhant.

 Sharing an interesting anecdote, Siddhant recalled how they acquired a customer during the primary stage who had a movie platform.
 The platform catered to thousands of Somalians staying in Norway, who used to watch both old and new Bollywood movies dubbed in their language.
-“People say that Bollywood has a global fanbase, and witnessing Somalians watching Bollywood classics made me realise the magnitude of Bollywood movies,” he said.
+“People say that Bollywood has a global fanbase, and witnessing Somalians based out of Norway, watching Bollywood classics made me realize the magnitude of the popularity of Bollywood movies,” he said.

 Overcoming challenges

-Statistically speaking, VdoCipher generated Rs 3 crore and 30 million views for customers.
+Statistically speaking, VdoCipher is generating about 3 crores (30 million views) for customers on a monthly basis.
 “As an angel-funded startup initially in 2016-17 without any VC backing, it’s always been cash conservation for us with a focus on organic means of customer acquisition.
 However, our goal was to create an overall sustainable and profitable business, and yes we have successfully created that,” said Siddhant.

 Another challenge, which is again quite common in any security business, is to keep updating with time, and VdoCipher has dedicatedly done this while introducing new security features over time as well as updating the pre-existing ones.

-“We not only provide security, but complete video hosting solutions listing a managing dashboard, cloud-based hosting, and a default, easy-to-use video player which can operate on any device.
-Discussing the product roadmap, we would like to talk about the analytics which showcases the video completion rate and video-watch time, and are on the verge of releasing a new video player which would be easy to use, customisable, and better than before,” added Siddhant.
+“We not only provide security but complete video hosting solutions, you can manage your video through our dashboard, we have APIs that lets you upload your videos automatically, and you can even custom HTML code in the player to customize it via player API.
+Also, with our video analytics, you can see gain insights into user behavior.
+Discussing the product roadmap, we are on the verge of releasing a new video player which would be even further easy to use, customizable, and allow interactivities ” added Siddhant.

 The way ahead

 VdoCipher has witnessed a YOY growth with regards to revenue and customers, with a significant percentage being from overseas.
-“We are fortunate to get customers all across the globe almost every month.
-We are striving to become the default video-hosting provider and solution platform for e-learning businesses across more countries, and making a name in building trusted solutions around video security globally,” conjectures Siddhant.
+“We are fortunate to get customers all across the globe.
+We are already a popular brand in India, We are striving to become the default video-hosting provider and solution platform for e-learning and media businesses across more countries, and making a name in building trusted solutions around video security globally,” conjectures Siddhant.